-Let me be abundantly clear in the idea that slavery in the Americas cannot be blamed on the United States, as the United States was not even a country during its (slavery) introduction or for the century and a half that followed.
+Let me be abundantly clear in the idea that slavery in the Americas cannot be blamed on the United States, as it was not even a country during its (slavery) introduction or for the century and a half that followed.
 To further clarify, the U.S. would not be in a position to do anything about slavery for another 164 years because the United States was not a nation yet.
 However, when the country was in a position to do something about it, it did.

 The argument is often that the Founders ignored the evils of slavery.
-That is simply not true.
+That is not true.
 Just take Thomas Jefferson, for example.
 Thomas Jefferson is often attacked today because he “engaged in slavery.”
 Many of the ignorant call him a racist bigot and have called to have his memorials destroyed based on this perception.
 Setting aside the idea that Sally Hemings (a slave) had at least six children who are now believed to have been fathered by Thomas Jefferson, we should know that Jefferson was anything but a racist, bigoted slave owner (Thomas Jefferson Foundation, 2000).
 Moreover, these children were the result of repeated rapes.

 In truth, Thomas Jefferson proactivity tried to do his part to end the institution of slavery.
 Before the Constitution was complete, Jefferson wrote directions for the different Western territories, saying, “That after the year 1800 of the Christian æra, there shall be neither slavery nor involuntary servitude in any of the said states, otherwise than in punishment of crimes, whereof the party shall have been duly convicted to have been personally guilty (National Archives, 1784).”
 He would also encourage others to move this goal along.
-On July 14th, 1787, Thomas Jefferson wrote to Edward Rutledge and said, “I congratulate you, my dear friend, on the law of your state for suspending the importation of slaves, and for the glory, you have justly acquired by endeavoring to prevent it forever.
+On July 14th, 1787, Thomas Jefferson wrote to Edward Rutledge.
+He said, “I congratulate you, my dear friend, on the law of your state for suspending the importation of slaves and for the glory, you have justly acquired by endeavoring to prevent it forever.
 This abomination must have an end, and there is a superior bench reserved in heaven for those who hasten it (Jefferson.
 1787).”
 Does this sound like someone who ignored the evils of slavery?

 And let us not forget this often ignored historical truth.
-Most Americans have not been taught about the deleted slave trade cause in Thomas Jefferson’s draft of the Declaration of Independence.
-Not only does Jefferson call out the hypocrisies of the Christian King, but Jefferson also made it very clear that slavery was an unwelcomed addition to the new world and actually encouraged slaves to rise up in insurrection against their slaveholders.
+Most Americans have not been taught about the deleted slave trade clause in Thomas Jefferson’s draft of the Declaration of Independence.
+Not only did Jefferson call out the hypocrisies of the Christian King, but Jefferson also made it very clear that slavery was an unwelcomed addition to the new world and encouraged slaves to rise in insurrection against their slaveholders.
 That does not sound like the monster he is often portrayed as these days, and he should be celebrated for his attempts to bring the institution of slavery to an end.

 Ironically enough, the first “legal” slave owner in the new world was a black man named Anthony Johnson (PBS, n.d.).
 Moreover, statistics show that when freed from slavery, blacks became slave masters to a very high degree.
 Interestingly enough, disproportionately to whites (Grooms, 1997).
-For example, in 1830, nearly a fourth of the freed Black slave masters in South Carolina owned ten or more slaves, several of which owned more than 30.
+For example, in 1830, nearly a fourth of the freed Black slave masters in South Carolina owned ten or more slaves, several of which held more than 30.
 This far outpaced that of the white slave owners.
-Some blacks owned even more than that.
-Like Justus Angel and Mistress L. Horry, who each owned at least 84 slaves.
+Some blacks owned even more than that, like Justus Angel and Mistress L. Horry, who each owned at least 84 slaves.
 In Charleston alone, 125 freed blacks owned slaves.
 North Carolina had at least 69 freed black slave owners.